aptiko/simpletail/README.rst

 (however wrapping files opened in text mode will probably not work).
 The file is read from the end in chunks of size *bufsize*.
-The rest of the arguments have the meaning they have in the ``open()`` built-in function of Python 3, but they will also work in Python 2, with the exception of *closefd*, which is ignored in Python 2.
+The rest of the arguments have the meaning they have in the ``open()`` built-in function.

 License
 =======

-Copyright (C) 2014-2016 Antonis Christofides
+Copyright (C) 2014-2019 Antonis Christofides

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by